Michelle Phillips is a beauty expert and one of the most influential makeup artists in the entertainment industry.

 If I don’t take the time to clear the emotional and mental clutter I can’t focus personally or professionally.
 As I tell my clients and audiences, if you are a schedule person, put yourself on your to-do list.
 If you have to pull something else off of your list to make time, do it!

 It’s harder when you are first starting out but making sure you are feeling good personally will help you succeed!

-The most exciting breakthrough for me is putting all of information I’ve mentioned above in my upcoming book, The Beauty Blueprint- 8 Steps to Building the Life and Look of Your Dreams (Hay House, 2011).
-This book, the message in it, the publisher of my dreams, and the speaking opportunities to share the message, have been things I have specifically detailed in my intentions yet having them come to reality have been beyond amazing.
+The most exciting breakthrough for me is putting all of the information I’ve mentioned above in my book, The Beauty Blueprint- 8 Steps to Building the Life and Look of Your Dreams.
+This book, the message in it, the publisher of my dreams, and the speaking opportunities to share the message have been things I have specifically detailed in my intentions yet having them come to reality has been beyond amazing.